mrsolipuram/SingleServlet/README.md

 SingleServlet
 =============

-Web application with no servlets using only filters and spring beans
+Web application without using servlets only filters and spring beans

-following are the core classes
+Below are the core classes

-1. com.single.controllers.BaseController
+1. com.single.controllers.BaseController.
-   base controller for application user need to handle the request and response.
+   Base controller for application user need to handle the request and response.

-2. com.single.controllers.DispatchController
+2. com.single.controllers.DispatchController.
    It extends the base controller user needs to handle the request and response. it may contains different controller methods based on request parameter

-3. com.single.controllers.DynaResponseController
+3. com.single.controllers.DynaResponseController.
    It extends the basecontroller. it may contains different controller methods.
    It handles the response (sending json, redirect to another jsp, forwarding to another jsp)